OCR-D/ocrd-website/site/en/setup.md

 ## Individual installation

+All [OCR-D modules](https://github.com/topics/ocr-d) follow the same [interface](https://ocr-d.github.io/cli) and common design patterns.
+So once you understand how to install and use one project, you know how to install and use all of them.

 With all variants of individual module installation, it will be up to you to keep the repositories up-to-date and installed.
 We therefore discourage